ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 TUNING_HIGH = 30 (for futaba radios this equates to one increment in the knob to 0.001)

-Adjust the tuning knob until the ATC_RATE_RLL_D and ATC_RATE_PIT_D gains are 0.001.
+Adjust the tuning knob until the ATC_RAT_RLL_D and ATC_RAT_PIT_D gains are 0.001.
 Lift into a hover and make some sharp stick inputs in roll.
 Most helicopters will see roll oscillations before they see pitch oscillations.
 That is why roll inputs are suggested.
 If it doesn't shake, increase the gain by 0.001 and try it again.
-At the value where you get the rapid shaking, cut that value in half and enter it as the final tuning value for ATC_RATE_RLL_D and ATC_RATE_PIT_D.
+At the value where you get the rapid shaking, cut that value in half and enter it as the final tuning value for ATC_RAT_RLL_D and ATC_RAT_PIT_D.
 Test hover the heli and make some rapid stick movements in both pitch and roll to make sure it's stable.

 Now tune the P gains.
 Make the following tuning parameter changes.